 Sweden reintroduces military draft for first time in 7 years

-This is a Monday, Nov.
-2, 2015 file photo of Sweden's Defence Minister Peter Hultqvist as he speaks during a press conference with Iraqi Foreign Minister Ibrahim al-Jaafari in Baghdad, Iraq. i Sweden's left-leaning government is reintroducing a military draft for both men and women because of what Defense Minister Peter Hultqvist calls a deteriorating security environment in Europe and around Sweden..
+This is a Saturday Aug.
+1, 2015 file photo of Swedish Army personnel as they take part in the annual gay Pride Parade in Stockholm.
+Sweden's left-leaning government is reintroducing a military draft for both men and women because of what Defense Minister Peter Hultqvist calls a deteriorating security environment in Europe and around Sweden.

 Discussions